How many of you have tried inserting your menstrual cup upwards instead of at a 45 degree angle?

 A tilted cervix means that the position of your cervix will be towards the front in your lower abdomen.

-can you use a menstrual cup with a tilted uterus or tilted cervix?
+Can you use a menstrual cup with a tilted uterus or tilted cervix?

 Many people have asked us, do menstrual cups work with a tilted uterus?
 Can I use a menstrual cup with a tilted cervix?